Re-opening Safe Play Procedures

 Wear A Mask

-Masks are required for everyone over the age of two.
+Masks are required for guests 2 years old and up.
 This is a safety measure for yourself and others.
 If you come to the museum without a mask you may purchase one.

 Please do not come into the Museum if you or anyone in your party is sick, has a fever, has been around someone with COVID-19 or had symptoms of COVID-19.